Before the hearing

 Hearing location and date

-Then the Appeals Secretariat sends you a scheduling letter with the date, time and hearing location (if you are taking part in person).
+The Appeals Secretariat sends you a scheduling letter with the date, time and hearing location.
+You, or a person authorized to act on your behalf, must take part in the hearing.

 At the hearing